St. Paul's Episcopal Church (Put-in-Bay, Ohio): Wa-Li-Ro

 In 1933–1970, a summer camp on South Bass Island operated for Episcopal and Anglican choristers.
-Named Wa-Li-Ro after Ohio Episcopal Bishop, The Rt.
-Rev. Warren Lincoln Rogers, thousands of boys from all over the United States participated in the camp that honed their skills as choristers.
+Named Wa-Li-Ro after Ohio Episcopal Bishop, the Right Rev. Warren Lincoln Rogers, thousands of boys from all over the United States participated in the camp that honed their skills as choristers.
 Their choir practice took place at St. Paul's Episcopal Church.
 The boys walked to the church from their dormitory to practice twice each day.
 In addition to the singing the boys spent time canoeing, fishing, swimming and hiking.
 In later years there was a week set aside for girl choristers as well.

 Wa-Li-Ro faculty and directors included many well known composers, choir directors and musicians.
 Directors included representatives from the Royal School of Church Music (RSCM), among them Gerald Knight, who was the director of the RSCM 1952 to 1972.
 Paul Allen Beymer was the director of the camp for many years.

 Composer and church musician Leo Sowerby made regular trips to the camp for many years.
 Sowerby was the winner of the Pulitzer Prize for Music in 1946, Each year he wrote an anthem for Wa-Li-Ro.
 "Themes and Variations (Wa-Li-Ro) H-472 is an organ solo piece still being played.
 Sowerby died in Port Clinton, Ohio during one of his visits to the Wa-Li-Ro camp.